poetapp/wordpress-plugin/readme.txt

 Po.et is a decentralized platform for managing creative assets.
 See https://po.et for more info.

-= What is Frost? =
+= What is the Po.et API? =
-Frost is an API layer that greatly simplifies interaction with the Po.et network See https://frost.po.et for more info.
+Po.et API is an API layer that greatly simplifies interaction with the Po.et network See https://explorer.poetnetwork.net for more info.

 == Screenshots ==